aliamin7/k8s_deploy_terrafom_ansible/README.md

 # k8s_deploy_terrafom_ansible
-Automating K8s the hard way deployment using Terraform and Ansible
+Automating K8s the hard way deployment using Terraform and Ansible on GCP